TSnake41/Serveur-FourmiLaby-Rust/README.md

 # Serveur FourmiLaby Rust

-This repository contains the Rust variant of the FourmiLaby Project's server (Polytech Tours DI4 S7 software engineering project).
+This repository contains the Rust variant of the FourmiLaby Project's server (Polytech Tours DI4 S7 software engineering project) which is continued as a research/side project.

 ## Building/Running